slyviacassell/_MFAS/README.md

 ```
 ## Thanks

-This is an fork repository of [mfas](https://github.com/juanmanpr/mfas) with custom configuration.
+This is an fork repository of [mfas](https://github.com/juanmanpr/mfas) with custom extension.
 Thank you very much juanmanpr for your contribution.